A great rye whiskey classic with sweet vermouth and Angostura bitters.

 I have seen a few different recipes for the Pimm's Cup.
 This is one of the most popular classics across the board that we make here.
 Pimm's #1, fresh lemon juice, smoked sea salt and house-made ginger beer makes the difference in this one.

 Cause were not 'Putin' that Russian stuff on our menu.
 Same classic cocktail using the same Ukrainian vodka (Kruto) we've always used, fresh lime juice, and house-made ginger beer.

 A refreshing gin classic with fresh lemon juice, sugar, soda, and garnished with a maraschino cherry.

 All beers on tap are $1 off.
-Spicy tequila and strawberry rum-$4.
-Sweet Potato and cinnamon irish whiskey- $5.
-Sweet Potato Bomb and Stiegle Bomb - $8
+Wells are $1 off.
+Spicy tequila and Strawberry rum-$4.
+Sweet Potato and cinnamon Irish whiskey- $5.
+Sweet Potato Bomb and Stiegl Bomb - $8

 One of the oldest cocktails out there, the gimlet was originally conceived by a doctor, rather than a bartender.
 Gin and lime juice was administered to officers of the Royal Navy to combat scurvy.
 Our house made lime cordial makes this boozy cocktail go down easy.